 Watch the short video below to find out more about our science

-Using a puffing analyser, we study the way consumers use a potentially reduced-risk product and compare the findings to those from cigarette smoking.
+Using a puffing analyser, we study the way consumers use vapour and tobacco heating products and compare the findings to those from cigarette smoking.
 This enables us to replicate the puffing behaviour in our lab studies to ensure cells are consistently exposed to the same amount of emissions in a way that reflects consumer behaviour.

 Using data from our behavioural studies, we programme puffing robots to produce emissions in a representative way.
 We then run a wide range of lab-based chemical tests not only to see whether the product produces substances known to be harmful/potentially harmful, but also to identify any new compounds that might be formed unexpectedly.

 We also evaluate the impact the emissions have on the health of living human cells in the lab.
 To do this, we expose them to emissions and then examine them to see whether they show signs of DNA damage or any genetic mutations or other changes that could lead to the formation of tumours or diseases (such as COPD and cardiovascular disease).
 We compare the findings to those from cells exposed to cigarette smoke or to ambient air to see whether there is a difference.

 To make our tests as realistic as possible we are pioneering the use of 3D tissue models that more accurately reflect the structure and function of normal human airways.
 This also helps us reduce the need for animal testing; in 2017, we received recognition from the PETA International Science Consortium Ltd for our significant contribution to help advance non-animal testing.